 Sweet Potato Cornbread

-Sweet Potato Cornbread — Homemade cornbread just got better because it’s jazzed up with mashed sweet potatoes, brown sugar, and pumpkin pie spice!
+🍠🙌🧡 My Sweet Potato Cornbread recipe jazzes up classic cornbread recipes with sweet potatoes, brown sugar, and pumpkin pie spice!
 Thanks to the natural moisture from sweet potatoes and the addition of buttermilk, it’s so moist and flavorful!
 Whether you’re looking for a fall-inspired comfort food recipe or a new Thanksgiving or Christmas side dish, this cornbread is EASY and will become a new family FAVORITE!

-Tip: For the cornbread fans, make sure to check out my Cornbread Stuffing, Cast Iron Skillet Cornbread, and Honey Cornbread Muffins.
+For the cornbread fans, make sure to check out my Cornbread Stuffing, Cast Iron Skillet Cornbread, and Honey Cornbread Muffins as well.
 All of them will help you tame your cornbread cravings!

 Ingredients in Sweet Potato Cornbread

-If you like to bake, you likely already have most of these ingredients in your kitchen right now.
-Around the holidays, I like to make budget-friendly recipes like this one that won’t break the bank.
-You won’t see anything listed here that’ll hurt your pockets!
+If you like to bake, you likely already have most of these ingredients in your kitchen right now:

 • Honey, optional for serving